Let’s delve into the confrontation between Docker vs Podman.

 What we do know is that RedHat is taking their chances on the world of containers, from the acquisition of CoreOS for its use on the Openshift platform, to the development of Podman, which is currently the default container engine in RedHat 8 and CentOS 8.

-We hope you liked our article where we discussed “What is Podman?” but, what do you think?
+Now, what do you think?
 Is Podman Docker’s replacement?
 Are the advantages it offers us enough?
-Do you think it will be able to take the throne?
+Do you think it will be able to take its throne?